Master of Public Health (MPH): Health Systems Policy and Management track

 Note: Participants with a source of guaranteed financing have until 1st of July of the starting year of their studies to apply to the MPH.
 However, the course is often already full.
 Also visa applications can take several months to process.
 Therefore candidates are therefore advised to apply as early as possible.

 For cancellation within seven days no fee is required and 100 per cent of the fee will be reimbursed if already paid.
 For cancellation by candidate see cancellation fees.

 FAQ Online Application System

 Do you have a question about our Online Application System?
 Then you can find the answer in our FAQ Online Application System:

 Some candidates are sponsored by their own governments, universities or employers while others apply for fellowships offered through the United Nations and its specialised agencies such as UNICEF, WHO, WB, UNDP or through other international programmes, such as those of OECD, EU or OAS.
+There are opportunities from Worldbank and KIT Scholarship Fund.
 For more information on these and other possibilities, go to the KIT scholarship web page.

 The OKP application will have to be done through the online application system of Nuffic (DELTA).

 OKP application period for academic year 2023-2024:

 8 February – 30 March 2023, 16:00 hrs CET